What is the 16-19 Bursary Fund?

 How does the School assess applications and allocate 16-19 Bursary Funding?

 The 16-19 Bursary Fund is a limited fund and the School will prioritise allocation.
-Students need to apply by the 2nd October 2015 with supporting documentation.
+Students need to apply by the October each year with supporting documentation.
 The Remissions Panel will consider new applications in January and May.
 You must notify the school of any change in circumstances that might affect the continuation of the grant.

-In the event of an emergency, you should talk to the Director of 6th Form as grants may be awarded in extreme cases outside of the published Panel meetings.
+In the event of an emergency, you should talk to the Head of 6th Form as grants may be awarded in extreme cases outside of the published Panel meetings.

 - Income Support